ZirwesSecurity/LinuxSecurity/SecuringSSH.md

     ForceCommand internal-sftp -R
     PermitTTY no
     AuthorizedKeysFile /etc/%u_authorized_keys
-    DisableForwarding yes # disable all types of forwarding PermitUserRC no
+    DisableForwarding yes # disable all types of forwarding, can be set to yes because s1 does not do any forwarding (it is the target)
+    PermitUserRC no
 ```
 On `C`, add the following entries to `.ssh/config`: